andrewfurey21/mnemonics/README.md

   1. Random words each time you go next
   2. You can input the page where they are all sorted originally so just go through all by inputing a number
   3. Only show those that don't have mnemonics?

+## Current bugs
+* If u press submit button several times it will spawn infinte ` Should disappear and update the page to see the new mnemonic`
+* all the submit button stays even after u change pages??
+* The update dict function is super inefficient but for now I dont see alternatives ` What if i only updated the dictionary that has already read in the csv and then when i would press a quit button it would save it to csv?`
+* when i press show + hide it produces a new submit button ????
 ## Additional

 Maybe:
 pip install customtkinter